Sayomphon/Stock-Analysis-using-FinBERTandBART/Model Fine-tuning.md

         callbacks=[EarlyStoppingCallback(early_stopping_patience=3)],
     )
 ```
+  - Trainer Setup:
+    - Trainer(...): Sets up the Trainer object with the specified configuration:
-  - model: The model to be fine-tuned.
+    - model: The model to be trained.
     - args: The training arguments.
-  - train_dataset: The training dataset.
+    - train_dataset: The dataset used for training.
-  - eval_dataset: The evaluation dataset.
+    - eval_dataset: The dataset used for evaluation.
-  - tokenizer: The tokenizer to use.
+    - tokenizer: The tokenizer to preprocess the data.
-  - data_collator: A data collator for dynamic padding.
+    - data_collator: The data collator to handle batching and padding.
-  - compute_metrics: The function to compute evaluation metrics.
+    - compute_metrics: The function to compute metrics, provided by the metrics calculator.
-  - callbacks: Early stopping callback with patience of 3 epochs.
+    - callbacks: List of callbacks, including early stopping with patience set to 3 epochs.
 ### Start Training:
 The trainer.train() method starts the fine-tuning process.
 ```python
     # Start training
     trainer.train()
 ```
+  - trainer.train(): Initiates the training process.
 ### Evaluate the Model:
 The trainer.evaluate() method evaluates the fine-tuned model on the validation dataset and stores the results in eval_results.
 ```python
     # Evaluate the model
     eval_results = trainer.evaluate()
 ```
+  - eval_results = trainer.evaluate(): Evaluates the model on the validation set after training.
 ### Save Model and Tokenizer:
 The fine-tuned model and tokenizer are saved to the specified output directory using model.save_pretrained(output_dir) and tokenizer.save_pretrained(output_dir)
 ```python